 Shrimp are not algae eaters, but natural scavengers.
 For this reason, they make good tank cleaners.
 They are best kept singly or as a mated pair.
 Some species will pick at other invertebrates and soft corals, and some larger species may attack fish, so be careful about which type you put in your tank.

 - The Clown or Harlequin Shrimp's (Hymenocera picta) diet consists solely of the tube feet of Echinoderms in the Starfish Family.
-In Hawaiian waters we know that when you find a Harlequin Shrimp the small Linkia species of Comet or Blood Spotted Starfish will be close by, because this is its primary food source.
-It truly is one of the most stunning and colorful Shrimps, but rarely accepts other aquarium foods.
+In Hawaiian waters we know that when you find a Harlequin Shrimp the small Linkia species of Comet or Blood Spotted Starfish will be close by because this is its primary food source.
+It truly is one of the most stunning and colorful Shrimps, but it rarely accepts other aquarium foods.
 Unless you have a good supply of starfishes for this shrimp to live on, it does not do well in captivity.
 If you have some prized starfishes in your tank, it is not wise to keep a Harlequin with them.

-- The "true" Peppermint Shrimp (Lysmata wurdemann), not to be mistaken for the Camel, Camelback or Humpback Shrimp (Rhynchocinetes uritai), is a top reef tank janitor choice for controlling Aiptasia sp. anemones, and is another excellent scavenger.
+- The "true" Peppermint Shrimp (Lysmata wurdemann), not to be mistaken for the Camel, Camelback, or Humpback Shrimp (Rhynchocinetes uritai), is a top reef tank janitor choice for controlling Aiptasia sp. anemones, and is another excellent scavenger.
 Even though the R. uritai is also a good tank cleaner, it is known for its fondness of Corallimorphs (Mushrooms) and Zoanthids, so this should be considered if you have these types of soft coral species in your tank.

 - The Anemone or Pacific Clown Shrimp (Periclimenes Brevicarpalis) is a small shrimp of only one inch in size that has a symbiotic relationship with Sea Anemones and Clownfishes.
-This shrimp is said to be a reef safe tank cleaner that lives in a host anemone's stinging tentacles, feeding or scavenging on food scrapes along with the Clownfishes.
+This shrimp is said to be a reef safe tank cleaner that lives in a host anemone's stinging tentacles, feeding or scavenging on food scraps along with the Clownfishes.

 When it comes to picking out true crabs for your tank, be sure of what you are getting.
 Even though great scavengers, many species will attack and eat other crustaceans, as well as invertebrates.
 Species that grow large may attack fish, and they can be rather destructive in an aquarium, much like the 7-11 Crab for example.
-You want to choose crabs that remain small and have very little if any negative impact on other marine life.
+You want to choose crabs that remain small and have very little, if any, negative impact on other marine life.

 - Not really crabs at all, but distantly related to scorpions, ticks, and land spiders, Horseshoe Crabs have their own classification, Class Merostomata, in the Phylum Arthropoda.
-The most common species is Limulus polyphemus, found along the Atlantic and Gulf coasts of the U.S. and three species of the genera Tachypleus and Carcinoscorpio found in southern and eastern Asian waters, from Japan to Indonesia and India.
+The most common species are Limulus polyphemus, found along the Atlantic and Gulf coasts of the U.S., and three species of the genera Tachypleus and Carcinoscorpio, found in southern and eastern Asian waters, from Japan to Indonesia and India.
 They feed on worms, mollusks and other small invertebrates buried in sand or mud; these animals mostly come out during low light or nighttime hours to scavenge.
-Unfortunately even though excellent sand sifters and scavengers, they can grow to three feet in size, which makes them rather destructive little bulldozers, and they are carnivorous.
+Unfortunately, even though excellent sand sifters and scavengers, they can grow to three feet in size, which makes them rather destructive little bulldozers, and they are carnivorous.
 For these reasons, these animals are not considered to be reef safe.
 However, IF provided an appropriate environment, and you have a tank big enough to keep one, because it spends most of its time burrowing into the substrate, it makes an excellent sand stirrer.